godotengine/godot-docs/classes/class_systemfont.rst

 The returned font might be part of a font collection or be a variable font with OpenType "weight", "width" and/or "italic" features set.

-You can create :ref:`FontVariation<class_FontVariation>` of the system font for fine control over its features.
+You can create :ref:`FontVariation<class_FontVariation>` of the system font for precise control over its features.

 \ **Note:** This class is implemented on iOS, Linux, macOS and Windows, on other platforms it will fallback to default theme font.